Coronavirus: Current News on Weddings in the UK

 What is the typical size of a destination wedding?

 The size of a destination wedding is completely dependent on the budget of the couple.
-Some have grand affairs with many friends and family, other couples tend to go for the micro-wedding size of fewer than 20 guests.
+Some have grand affairs with many friends and family travelling abroad to celebrate their union, other couples tend to go for the micro-wedding size of fewer than 20 guests.

-With Coronavirus closing borders across the world and causing governments to enforce quarantine restrictions upon arrival, we can anticipate destination weddings will largely be put on hold until there is a vaccine available.
+With Coronavirus closing borders across the world and causing governments to enforce quarantine restrictions upon arrival, we can anticipate destination weddings will largely be put on hold until the vaccine is widely available across the globe.
 Restrictions on numbers attending will be dependent on that country’s current regulations.

 What can venues do to help increase the number of guests that can attend?